 - Event-based monitoring.
 Dispatchers receive 15-second video footage if something happens with a vehicle, like an accident, dangerous driving, or deviation from the route.

 - Advanced-driver assistance systems.
-The camera analyzes the road and driver’s state and helps to avoid accidents.
+The camera analyzes the road and the driver’s state and helps to avoid accidents.
 For example, if the driver approaches too close to another vehicle or is distracted by a phone or smoking.

 - Video reports.
 Using commands, a user can request a video from an MDVR or generate a report with video files to analyze events on the way.

-Check out how ADAS works in Colombo:
+Check out ADAS in action:

 2. Hardware configuration.
 Each new MDVR module required a complex configuration to work with the fleet management platform.